-This praying area, which is underground and on the south-east side of the al-Aqsa compound is the Marwan-e-Masjid and has recently been restored.
+This praying area, which is underground and on the south-east side of the al-Aqsa compound is the Marwan-e-Masjid.
 When the Crusaders had control of the mosque they used to use this area as stables for their horses and it became known as Solomon’s stables.

-- Although known traditionally as ‘Solomon’s stables’, the original building is unlikely to date as far back as Prophet Sulaiman (upon him be peace) and can more plausibly be attributed to Herod the Great who substantially extended the Temple Mount platform during his reign.
+- Although known traditionally as ‘Solomon’s stables’, the original creation of the space is unlikely to date as far back as Prophet Sulaiman (upon him be peace).
+It can more plausibly be attributed to Herod the Great who substantially extended the platform during his reign.

-- Holes can be seen on the base of many of the columns which were made by the Crusaders to thread rope to tie their horses.
+- It featured as a basement for Masjid al-Aqsa up until the time of the Crusades.
+The Crusaders converted the space into stables for their horses.
+Holes can be seen on the base of many of the columns which were made by the Crusaders to thread rope to tie their horses.
 It is estimated that 400 horses were kept here at one time.